The president’s threat to cut off aid to Central America continues to distract from the real crisis taking place.

 Right from the get-go the administration made clear its disinterest in fulfilling its obligations under US and international law.
 Instead of devoting resources to process the uptick in asylum claims expeditiously, the administration has left thousands of migrants stranded.

 Every morning, migrants in Tijuana, Mexico gather to find out whether US Customs and Border Protection (CBP) will hear their cases.
-At the San Ysidro port of entry, CBP agreed to hear just 36 claims for asylum yesterday out of more than 2,800 people awaiting processing.
+At the San Ysidro port of entry, CBP agreed to hear just 36 claims for asylum one day in January out of more than 2,800 people awaiting processing.
 Preventing asylum seekers from filing their claim, or requiring them to stay in a third country, is a violation of national and international law and of their human rights.

 Many parts of Mexico are also not safe, especially the border.
 By forcing asylum-seekers to stay there, the US is complicit in endangering the lives of thousands of people.
 Just weeks ago, two young men were murdered in Mexico as they sought protection in the US.